home-assistant/home-assistant.io/source/_integrations/tasmota.markdown

 ha_domain: tasmota
 ---

-This integration allows you to Tasmota devices over MQTT.
+This integration allows you to control Tasmota devices over MQTT.

 ## Requirements